StachRedeker/utMOD5-projectProcessor/README.md

 | Register 14 | program counter |
 | Register 15 | instruction register |

-At the start of our application, an instruction is fetched from main memory at address zero.
-This instruction is stored in the instruction register.
-Next, the controller decodes the instruction and supplies the datapath with the correct signals for the desired instruction.
-The datapath executes the instruction, which corresponds to the output signals from the controller.
-At the end of an instruction, the program counter is incremented with four, such that the datapath loads the next instruction into the instruction register.
 #### ALU and status bits

 The ALU receieves `F2F1F0` from the controller in order to communicate about the wanted operation.